mmackenzie-syd/blog/README.md

 https://mark-syd.com/

 This app is designed as a personal blog built with Vue and GraphQL and hosted on AWS.
 The blogs are displayed as a list of short abstracts which can be opened into a full article.
-The app can create, read, update and delete, when logged in as an administrator.
+The app can create, read, update and delete a blog, when logged in as an administrator.

 The client-side code uses Vue Router and Vuex for state management.
 Apollo Client is used for handling the GraphQL.
 Search is handled client-side using the library package [Lunr](https://lunrjs.com/).

 The server code uses MongoDB, Apollo Server and ExpressJS.
-The ExpressJS is to launch the Client-code from a static folder in a production environment.
-Authentication is with JWT.
+The ExpressJS runs simultaneously with the Apollo Server and is used to launch the Client-code from a static folder in a production environment.
+Authentication is with JSON web tokens.

 The site is hosted on an Amazon, AWS, EC2 Ubuntu instance with an Nginx server.